StevePilcher/FitClub-MS4/README.md

 ### Database Schema

-The database schema that is implemented is detailed here on [this](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/FitClub_DB_Schema.pdf)
+The database schema that is implemented is detailed here on this [pdf](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/FitClub_DB_Schema.pdf).

 ## Features